-Please note that there is generally a high demand and limited places for these opportunities and we simply don't have enough staff to oversee additional events in order to provide everyone with an opportunity, though we do try our best & appreciate your interest and support.
+There is generally a high demand and limited places for these opportunities and we simply don't have enough staff to oversee additional events in order to provide everyone with an opportunity, though we do try our best and appreciate your interest and support.

 Please register to become an AWC volunteer through our online portal.

 Once you are added to the volunteer database, you will receive an email notification when a suitable new volunteer opportunity is advertised on the website.